Frequently Asked Questions

 Proof of current Rabies vaccination is required for all in-person and in-home training sessions for dogs 4 months of age or older.

 Yes!
 Group classes run for 6 weeks in a row, and give you an opportunity to learn in a group setting.
-We have three class types to meet your needs!
+We have several class types to meet your needs!
 Sign up for Group Classes!